rhalkyard/EtherENC/HARDWARE.md

 `3800-38FF`.

 The ENC624J600 is a 3.3V device, with 5V-tolerant I/O. Its 3.3V supply is
-provided by an onboard LDO regulator with an Enable input under control of the ATF1502.
-3.3V power is disabled at reset, and restored on the first access to the ENC624J600; this is used to work around the ENC624J600's lack of a hardware reset pin.
+provided by an onboard LDO regulator.
+In future hardware revisions, a regulator with an Enable input under control of the ATF1502.
+This will be used to work around the ENC624J600's lack of a hardware reset pin, by power-on-resetting the chip when the Podule `/RST` line is asserted.

 All components are tolerant of 500ns 'fast' accesses (and all slower access modes too).
 250ns timing is used for MEMC-space accesses to the ENC624J600,